 - Convenience stores add £10.1bn of Gross Added Value (GVA) to the economy

 What other services do convenience stores offer?

 - 76% of convenience stores offer a bill payment service

-- 49% of convenience stores offer free cash withdrawal
+- 49% of convenience stores offer free cash withdrawals

-- 17% of convenience stores offer local grocery delivery
+- 17% of convenience stores offer local grocery deliveries

 Who owns convenience stores in the UK?

 - Owners aged between 31 and 40 - 21%

 - Owners aged between 41 and 50 - 26%

 - Owners aged between 51 and 60 - 24%